 To HBL Mauritius, preserving and nurturing the Bank's reputation and commitment towards its core values is of utmost importance.
-The Bank expects all employees to conduct themselves in accordance with Code of Ethics and Business Conduct that provides guidelines to employees and HBL Pakistan Board of Directors in their actions and serve as a declaration of highest standards of ethics and integrity.
+The Bank expects all employees to conduct themselves in accordance with Code of Ethics and Business Conduct that provides guidelines to employees and HBL Pakistan's Board of Directors in their actions and serve as a declaration of highest standards of ethics and integrity.

-The Code lays down the principles and sets the tone for proper conduct and ethical behaviour in conducting business.
+The Code, which has been approved by the Board, lays down the principles and sets the tone for proper conduct and ethical behaviour in conducting business.
 The Board, the Chairman and the President have ultimate responsibility for ensuring the legality and integrity of the Bank's operations while day-to-day responsibility lies with line management and each employee.